rollover the hotspots to check the conditions

 Although long lived, Burmese are nonetheless prone to hereditary and congenital conditions that can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses Burmese are prone to include heart conditions such as hypertrophic cardiomyopathy; metabolic diseases such as diabetes; eye problems such as cherry eye, ocular dermoids and glaucoma; and skin conditions such as nasal dermoids.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Burmese has the misfortune of inheriting his dad’s bad heart or his mom’s poor eyes, you’re covered.